OXID-eSales/github-actions/docs/actions/codeception.md

 **container_options:** *not required*, *default:*  -e SELENIUM_SERVER_HOST=selenium -e BROWSER_NAME=chrome -e THEME_ID=apex
 Additional options to pass into the container.

+**container_method:** *not required*, *default*: 'exec'
+Whether we use exec to run the command in the existing php container or run to spin up a new one.

 **configuration:** *not required*, *default:*  tests/codeception.yml
 Name of the configuration file.